saarques/Deep_learning_notebooks/README.md

 ### Steps
  1. I've used Tensorflow in the backend with Keras to train the model with the help of convolutional neural networks which are the popular approach on such type of data.

- 2. To initialize any work, one needs more and more information about the data to be used, so I did the same and studied various types of cancer cells present.
+ 2. To initiate any work, one needs more and more information about the data to be used, so I did the same and studied various types of cancer cells present.

  3. After data wrangling and analysis, I created the model in this order [Conv2D -> relu]*2 -> MaxPool2D -> Dropout]*2 -> Flatten -> Dense # -> Dropout -> Out